Rathinirvedam (1978 film): Production

 The film was produced by Hari Pothan under the banner of Supriya Films.
 It was mostly shot in Nelliampathi, Palakkad, Kerala.
 Director Bharathan had proposed to actress K.P.A.C.
 Lalitha after the shooting of this film.
 They remained together till the death of the former.

 Soundtrack

 The music was composed by G. Devarajan and the lyrics were written by Kavalam Narayana Panicker.

-Analysis

-Rathinirvedam is an incisive portrayal of a teenager's coming to terms with his budding libido that eventually drives him into a tabooed bond with an affable spinster in the neighbourhood.
-A teenage mind caught in the flux of sexual adolescence is captured beautifully through the lens by the director Bharathan.
-Steamy scenes restrict the movie to mature audiences.
-In typical Bharathan style, an unexpected climax leaves the audience in tears.
-Jayabharathi gives a commendable performance as the titular character in this movie.

 Legacy and criticism

 Rathinirvedam is regarded as a landmark in Indian film history.
-It is one of the most sensuous movies of all time, and is said to have redefined the art of movie making in South India.
-The extremely erotic scenes performed by Jayabharathi sent heat waves across Kerala.
-Even when some of the intelligentsia predicted the beginning of a new era of parallel cinema, a major section of Malayalis were on the warpath saying that mainstream Malayalam cinema had degenerated to porn.
-But in spite of the criticism, Rathinirvedam became one of the biggest box office hits in Kerala's history.
 It inspires similar productions all over South India, even decades after its release.
-It is notorious causing the influx of soft porn Malayalam films during the next two decades.

 Remake

 A remake of the film was made in 2011.
 It was directed by T. K. Rajeev Kumar.
 Shwetha Menon played the female lead, and Sreejith played the young male lead.
 Padmarajan himself was credited as the writer.